 - World of Warcraft:

 - Vashj'ir, the first fully underwater zone introduced in Cataclysm, is one of the most colorful zones in the game thanks to abundant use of coral reefs.
 It is divided in three subzones, roughly correlating to kelp forest, tropical reef and deep-sea.
-Overall, Vashj'ir at least subverts the most common signs of this trope.
-The zone is varied, has interesting races, a story that doesn't seem like it belonged above the water and was definitely created with swimming in mind.
-And yet, players still complained, making it one of the least favorite zones of Cataclysm — not because it was boring, but because 3D movement underwater was disorienting and too different from the rest of the game.
-Plus the very first spell you get takes care of the breathing issues, and after a quest you get your very own seahorse mount.
+The zone is varied, has interesting races, a story that doesn't seem like it belonged above the water and was definitely created with swimming in mind (the very first spell you get takes care of the breathing issues).
+It helps that one of the lead designers for the game was a former marine biologist.
+And yet, it still ended up one of the least liked zones of Cataclysm, not because it was boring, but because 3D movement underwater was disorienting and too different from the rest of the game.

 - Guild Wars 2.
 Though underwater areas are not as common as terrestrial ones, they're just as beautifully crafted as the rest of the game.
 Combat also changes appropriately when underwater; you use a different weapon while swimming, which has a different set of skills than what you're used to.
 There are Renown Heart quests and dynamic events that take place entirely underwater, and resources, scenic views and skill points can be collected just like anywhere else.
 You're also equipped with a breathing device right from the beginning, so you don't need to worry about the annoyance of drowning.